 Bobby Fischer Teaches Chess #ad - It's a must-have for any chess library.
 This book teaches through a programmed learning method: It asks you a question.

 Chess: 5334 Problems, Combinations and GamesBlack Dog & Leventhal #ad - Chapters are organized by problem type.
 Chess analyzes more than 5, 000 unique instructional situations, many taken from real matches, 144 simple endgames, 600 miniature games, 3, 744 mates in three moves, including 306 problems for checkmate in one move, 412 mates in two moves, and 128 tournament game combinations.

 .
 Publication Years: 2013.
 Bantam.
 Pages: 1104 Pages.
 Each problem, combination, and game is keyed to an easy-to-follow solution at the back of the book, so readers can learn as they go.
 The book also includes the basic rules of the game and an international bibliography.
 More than 6, 000 illustrations make it easy to see the possibilities any position may hold.

-Complete Book of Chess Strategy: Grandmaster Techniques from A to ZSiles Pr - Penguin Group USA.
+Complete Book of Chess Strategy: Grandmaster Techniques from A to ZSiles Pr #ad - Complete Book of Chess Strategy: Grandmaster Techniques from A to Z #ad - Penguin Group USA.
 Pages: 1104 Pages.
 Author: Laszlo Polgar.
 Each strategic concept is listed alphabetically and followed by a clear, easy-to-absorb explanation accompanied by examples of how this strategy is used in practice.
 Pages: 360 Pages.
 This comprehensive guide, makes all aspects of chess strategy quick, in dictionary form, easy, and painlessly accessible to players of all degrees of strength.